Skelmis/Hermes/home/templates/projects/notes.md

 This also means we can say no issues detected instead of a blank table lol

+Add more tables for status stuff as well such as counters per vuln status n stuff

 ---

 Change the sidebar so that the third nesting is gone, and projects just redirect you to the project overview page